 Hospitality Management Academic Component

-The academic component includes four Florida State University courses, as outlined below, for a total of 12 Florida State University credits.
+The academic component includes three Florida State University courses, as outlined below, for a total of 12 Florida State University credits.
 Students are required to make sufficient progress in all courses in order to continue in the academic training.

 Managing Service Organizations (3 credits)